awwea/daofinance/README.md

 ### DAO Specification

-The DAO consist of a series of Governance Unit - sub-DAOs using a specific hierarchy of permissions within the Aragon framework.
+The DAO consist of a series of Governance Unit, - sub-DAOs using a specific hierarchy of permissions within the DAO framework.
 These DAOs are organized through assigning roles and permissions in relation to one another.
 We categorize the whole system as a DAO, where the highest-level DAO is called the **Queen** and the sub-DAOs are called **Governance Units**, which are technically DAOs in their own right, subject to nested permissions.
 In principle the Queen DAO will push any and all activities during the Mandates down to the GU level.
 Each DAO will require its own design process and specification, but we offer a brief illustrative overview below.

 ### Queen DAO